emanueleusai/ML4SCI-1/GravitationalLensingChallenge/README.md

 ### Deliverables

-* You are required to submit a Google Colab Jupyter Notebook clearly showing your implementation along with the above-mentioned evaluation metrics for the training and validation data.
+* You are required to submit a Google Colab Jupyter Notebook clearly showing your implementation along with the above-mentioned evaluation metrics for the validation data.
 * You must also submit the final trained model, including the model architecture and the trained weights ( For example: HDF5 file, .pb file, .pt file, etc. )

 You can use the example notebooks provided in this repository as a template for your work.